SaraCandela/moving-for-you/README.md

 ### Bugs
 * When I was trying to start the second section of my project, I realized that one of the pictures used in the About us section was creating a big border that didn't allow me to center the next section of the content.
     * This was fixed by changing the border size on CSS.
 However, I decided to remove completely that image by the end of the project.

+* The website in the computer screen has this underline in the menu bar that when is hover with the mouse shows it, and after pressing it redirects to the section and the underline disappear.
+With smaller screens, the line didn't show when hover but when press the menu sections, and it didn't disappear until press other section.
+    * I used the following code to delete completely that line from smaller screen in the media queries.

+        #menu a:hover {
+        border-bottom: none;
+    }

 ### Validator Testing